xaxxon/v8toolkit/README.md

 ```

-Or, you can automatically generate the source code above by annotating the C++ class definition to tell it anything
-that shouldn't be exposed, and run the clang plugin over it and then compile the generated code into your project:
+### Autogenerating JavaScript bindings for a C++ class

+By annotating your C++ class (note the `V8TOOLKIT_SKIP` in the code below), you can generate the exact same bindings
+as above automatically using the clang plugin.

 ```language-c++